thnikk/newKeypad/docs/remap.rst

 `Driver Installation <http://docs.thnikk.moe/en/latest/driver.html>`_

 Once the drivers are installed, download and extract Termite.
-You want to make sure you extract since you need to run it with the .cat file in the same directory.
+You want to make sure you extract since you need to run it with the .ini file in the same directory.

 `Download Termite <https://puu.sh/w8Zj5/01aa028013.zip>`_